Alexspayne/my-Behavioral-Cloning-Project-From-Udacity/README.md

 I feel like this gave me much better quality data because it allowed me to easily stay close to the center of the track.
 The alternative control scheme would be to snap between -25, 0, and 25 degrees for steering.
-Using the controller, I was able to keep a relatively constaint steering angle around each different turn.
+Using the controller, I was able to keep a relatively constant steering angle around each different turn.

 ##### Recording